-During the leave, employees are entitled participate in benefit plans and continue premiums unless they agree to the contrary in writing.
-Employees also continue to earn credit towards length of service and seniority during the leave and upon their return are entitled to the same job the employee had before the leave began or a comparable job, if the old job no longer exists.
+During the leave, employees are entitled to participate in benefit plans and continue premiums unless they agree to the contrary in writing.
+Employees also continue to earn credit towards the length of service and seniority during the leave and upon their return are entitled to the same job the employee had before the leave began or a comparable job, if the old job no longer exists.
 In addition, the employee should be provided with the same pay or a higher wage, if they were eligible for an increase during their leave.

 However, employers are permitted to dismiss an employee for legitimate reasons, unrelated to the leave.
-This causes confusion and could create additional liability on the employer.
+This causes confusion and could create additional liability for the employer.
 As termination can be viewed as a violation of the ESA.

 Further, it can be viewed as discrimination on the basis of family status which has attracted significant damages being awarded against employers.
 For instance, Hicks v.
 Human Resources and Skills Development Canada, an employee who was discriminated against on the basis of family status was awarded $20,000.00 by the Ontario Human Rights Tribunal.